Paul DeJong Player Props: Cardinals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is No. 1 in MLB with a collective 9.7 strikeouts per nine innings.
+- The pitching staff for the White Sox has a collective 9.7 K/9 to lead MLB.

-- White Sox pitchers combine to give up 121 total home runs at a clip of 1.4 per game (third-most in baseball).
+- White Sox pitchers combine to surrender 123 total home runs at a rate of 1.4 per game (third-most in baseball).

-- The righty's last time out was on Saturday against the Oakland Athletics, when he went 5 1/3 innings, surrendering three earned runs while giving up six hits.
+- In his last appearance on Sunday, the right-hander tossed 3 2/3 innings against the Oakland Athletics, allowing two earned runs while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.